Agustinus Jelani: In the Dayak Unity Party

 After he finished his studies, he went back to his hometown, West Kalimantan, and found himself heavily participated in the Dayak Unity Party.
 After the establishment of the party on 1 October 1946, he was assigned as the adviser to the party.
 He would later assume the position as the chairman of the party on 12 May 1947, replacing Oevaang Oeray, as he was appointed as the member of the Daily Government Agency of the newly formed Autonomous Region of West Kalimantan.

 Concurrently with his appointment as the chairman of the party, the Autonomous Region of West Kalimantan was established.
 The autonomous region was incorporated into the United States of Indonesia.
 Jelani was appointed as the member of the Senate of the United States of Indonesia on 16 February 1950.
 The senate was short lived, as it would later be dissolved on 16 August 1950, and the members of the senate were appointed in the People's Representative Council.
 Jelani became the member of the council from 16 August 1950 until 30 March 1956.

 After the new council based on the 1955 election was formed, Jelani was nominated as the member of the Constitutional Assembly of Indonesia in the 1955 Indonesian Constitutional Assembly election.
 The Dayak Unity Party won 169,222 votes in the election, or 0.45% of the total votes, allowing the party to have three representatives seated in the assembly.
 Jaelani was elected, along with Oevaang Oeray and Willibrordus Hittam.

 Due to the minimal recognition of the Dayak Unity Party at the national level, Jelani was listed as the member of the Catholic Party during his term as the member of the senate and the council.
 Only after the 1955 elections, he was listed as the member of the Dayak Unity Party.

 In the Indonesian local elections, the local elections for the regional council of the West Kalimantan were conducted on 22 May 1958.
-The result was a great success for the party, which obtained more than 40% of the votes in the election, allowing it to had 37,2% seats in the local councils of West Kalimantan.
+The result was a great success for the party, which obtained more than 40% of the votes in the election, allowing it to have 37,2% seats in the local councils of West Kalimantan.
 In the Pontianak Regency, the regional council was seated by 13 representatives of the party.
 Due to the majority of the party in the council, the council elected Djelani as the regent of the Pontianak Regency on 13 October 1958.
 Djelani was officially appointed on 16 April 1959, replacing Raden Koesno.

 After the rise of Suharto as the president of Indonesia, most of the governors or regents from non-military background were replaced by those who had military background.
 In the Pontianak Regency, Djelani was replaced by Colonel Gusti Usman Idris in 1966.
 Idris had previously served as the speaker of the regional council of the regency.
 Djelani was appointed as the advisors to Idris.